virteal/Inox/README.md

 Voids
 =====

 In addition to the ubiquitous `void` value, there are also `void` integers.
-They are mostly usefull for reasons that are internal to the Inox interpreter.
+They are mostly usefull for reasons that are internal to the Iɴᴏx interpreter.
 However, in some cases, they can be usefull to the programmer too.

 For example to signal the reason of the void.
 It could be an error code for example.